Perseids Meteor Shower | 2015

 Read more at earthsky.org

-2) Give yourself at least 15 minutes in darkness to allow your eyes to adjust
+2) Give yourself at least 15 minutes in darkness to allow your eyes to adjust (don’t look at a cell phone)

 3) The best viewing begins after midnight with better viewing after the moon wanes and tends to hit its peak right before dawn